michaelBielang/universityProject-Angular_Electron_HALT/readme.md

 ## How to start this tool, How to use it
+If on windows, it's advised to use Powershell (to prevent port locking and processes from getting stuck)
 - prepare dev env:
   - use latest node version (10.x)
 ```